-All "reimbursements" expenses, regardless of the manner of payment, including direct pay, credit card, cash, and purchase order are to be reported.
-Items to be reported per category include:
+Note - The spirit of the rule is to capture all "reimbursements" for fiscal year 2020, regardless of the manner of payment, including direct pay, credit card, cash, and purchase order.
+Reimbursements to be reported per category include:

-- Meals- Meals consumed out of town, and in-district meals at area restaurants (outside of board meetings, excludes catered board meeting meals). - Lodging- Hotel charges. - Transportation- Airfare, car rental (can include fuel on rental, taxis, mileage reimbursements, leased cars, parking, and tolls). - Motor fuel- Gasoline.
-N/A - Other- Registration fees, telephone/cell phone, internet service, fax machine, and other reimbursements (or on-behalf of) to the superintendent and board member not defined above.
+- Meals Meals consumed off the school district's premises, and in-district meals at area restaurants (excludes catered meals for board meetings). - Lodging Hotel charges. - Transportation Airfare, car rental (can include fuel on rental), taxis, mileage reimbursements, leased cars, parking and tolls. - Other Registration fees, telephone/cell phone, internet service, fax machine, and other reimbursements (or on-behalf of) to the superintendent and board member not defined above.